varyware/VaryWare/_subpages/clipjar/clipjar_faq.md

 Email: [feedback@varyware.com](mailto:feedback@varyware.com)

 Frequently asked questions and our answers.
 If you can't find what you're looking for, please contact us.

+## What happends when a free user creates more than 100 clips?

+Please feel free to use it.
+Clips that exceed the limit will not be deleted, but you will be reminded of the usage status in red text at a reasonable place.

 ## How to restore my purchase?